Join Our Team

 - Due to the nature of this position, possible lifting and physical activity may sometimes be required.

-The Office Residence Life and Housing offers several different assistantships in our office for Wake Forest graduate students.
+Residence Life and Housing offers several different assistantships in our office for Wake Forest graduate students.
 Each position carries a different set of responsibilities, experiences and benefits.